plausible/docs/docs/landing-page.md

 ---
-title: My Sites landing page
+title: Your sites landing page
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';